jlat96/TBCore/docs/optimizer_summary.md

-Optimizer aims to provide tools to maximize or minimize configurations of states using algoritms like Hill Climbing and Monte Carlo evaluation.
+Optimizer aims to provide tools to maximize or minimize configurations of states using algoritms like Hill Climbing

 ## Climber